 Sex sells: this much we know to be true.
 And yet, rather unsurprisingly, this commodification of the human body and misguided mentality of ownership have led to a society soaked in sexual shame and rampant misconduct.
-Relaunching their Sex Is Art series earlier this week, sultry power couple Mitch Gobel and Sally Mustang have gone screens-to-sheets and back again – proffering peak Insta-voyeurism into their erotic home-life, in an attempt to redefine nudity and sex in art.
+Sultry power couple Mitch Gobel and Sally Mustang have gone screens-to-sheets and back again – proffering peak Insta-voyeurism into their erotic home-life, in an attempt to redefine nudity and sex in art.

 Byron Bay Insta-identities Mitch Gobel and Sally Mustang first launched their erotic enterprise Sex Is Art back in 2016.
 The artistic series presents as a tastefully erotic look-book, inviting viewers into obviously staged, nevertheless sexually intimate, moments within their home.
 The couple announced on Monday that each image will now be available as a free download package including an erotic story written from both Mustang’s and Gobel’s perspectives.
 Some of the packages include an additional poem, and sultry playlist – think Marcy Playground, M83, and Glass Animals – in case you wanted to set the scene for your own twist on their well-documented trysts.